NNLO B-fragmentation fits and their application to $t\bar t$ production and decay at the LHC: Extraction of NNLO -fragmentation functions from data

 Before closing this section, we would like to make one more remark.
-When estimating the uncertainty due to scale variation we do not vary the scale $\mu_{Fr,0}$ but keep it fixed at $m_b$.
+When estimating the uncertainty due to scale variation we do not vary the scale $\mu_{R,0}$ but keep it fixed at $m_b$.
 The reason for this is a subtlety in the soft-gluon resummation of $D^{\rm ini}$.
 As is well known and as can be seen from eq.~(\ref{eq:master-res}), due to the running of the coupling to scales as low as the Landau pole $\Lambda$, the resummed result breaks down for $z\ge z_{max}$, where $z_{max}$ is defined by the relation $\mu(1-z_{max})\sim \Lambda$.
 The scale $\mu$ is a fixed hard scale specific to the resummed observable.
 For the case of $D^{\rm ini}$, one has $\mu=\mu_{R,0}$ which is quite low.
 Indeed, as can be seen in fig.~\ref{fig:ComparisonRegularisations}, this breakdown of the resummed result is consistent with the behavior of the curve with no regularization which turns negative at large $z$.
 Thus, variation of the scale $\mu_{R,0}$ by a factor of two can noticeably change the value of $z_{max}$ and, therefore, the large-$z$ behavior of the resummed PFF.
 We also note that varying $\mu_{R,0}$ below $m_b$ would be problematic in the context of the decoupling of the heavy flavor.
 For these reasons in this work we keep the scale $\mu_{R,0}$ fixed at $m_b$.
 We have verified that the difference between the $b$-quark PFF evaluated at $\mu_{R,0}=m_b$ and at $\mu_{R,0}=2m_b$ is tiny everywhere except for large $z$, as expected, due to the shift in the breakdown point $z_{max}$.
 We also note that in this context the scales $\mu_{Fr,0}$ and $\mu_{R,0}$ are typically set equal, meaning that the above comments are also applicable for the setting of the scale $\mu_{Fr,0}$.
 We have checked that the dependence of the PFF on the scale $\mu_{Fr,0}$ is much milder than the one on $\mu_{R,0}$.
+We have also confirmed that the dependence of the NNLO+NNLL $e^+e^-$ cross section on $\mu_{R}$ and $\mu_{Fr}$ is negligible compared to the size of the experimental uncertainties.
+For this reason, we fix all scales to their central values $\mu_{R,0} = \mu_{Fr,0} = m_b$ and $\mu_{R} = \mu_{Fr} = m_Z$ when performing the NPFF fits described in the next section.